Richard Hourican |

 Party Wall Act at a glance

-The Party Wall etc. Act 1996 is the legal process for telling neighbours about certain building works and resolving disputes before the works start.
+The Party Wall etc. Act 1996, often called the Party Wall Act, is the legal process for notifying neighbours about certain building works and resolving disputes before or during notifiable works.

 - It applies in: England and Wales.

-- It commonly affects: loft conversions, rear extensions, basement works, chimney breast removals, steel beam insertions and excavations near neighbouring properties.
+- It commonly affects: loft conversions, rear extensions, basement works, chimney breast removals, steel beam insertions, new boundary walls and excavations near neighbouring properties.

-- It is separate from: planning permission and Building Regulations.
+- It is separate from: planning permission, permitted development rights and Building Regulations.

 - Typical notice periods: 2 months for party-structure works; 1 month for line-of-junction and excavation notices.